cotton-coding/loom-io/documentation/core/examples.md

 console.log(await file.exists()); // Will be false;
 ```

-While creating the file the directory was directly created too.
-To avoid and automatic creation of the directory use `file.write`
+When the file was created, the directory was also created directly.
+To avoid this and create the directory automatically, use `file.write`.

 ## List all files in a directory recursively

-This is one of the first functions implemented in the library and one of the main reason.
-We already registered an adapter above so it will be not necessary to have a second one, but to have a full example we will do it anyways.
-To get all details about the adapter or dir take a look to the doc sections
+This is one of the first functions implemented in the library, and one of the main reasons why.
+We have already registered one adapter above, so it will not be necessary to have a second one, but to have a complete example we will do it anyway.
+To get all the details about the adapter or dir, take a look at the doc sections

 ```ts
 import Loom from "@loom-io/core";